February 15th, 2018

-The highly-rated family law and divorce attorneys at Livesay & Myers, P.C. represent clients in Fairfax, Leesburg, Manassas, Loudoun, Prince William, Stafford, Fredericksburg and all across Northern Virginia.
+The highly-rated family law, custody and divorce attorneys at Livesay & Myers, P.C. represent clients in Fairfax, Leesburg, Manassas, Loudoun, Prince William, Stafford, Fredericksburg and all across Northern Virginia.

 Our size and resources allow us to match you with a family law attorney perfectly suited to meet your needs.
 Whether you are looking for an aggressive attorney for a volatile divorce or heated custody battle, a more junior lawyer to handle a quick, cheap uncontested divorce, or an experienced attorney for an adoption or other family law matter—we can help.